-To illustrate the rate for each asset tier for which Operating Fees are charged, the tables below show the effect of the average 1.8 percent decrease in the Operating Fee for natural person federal credit unions.
+To illustrate the rate for each asset tier for which Operating Fees are charged, the tables below show the effect of the average 15.4 percent increase in the Operating Fee for natural person federal credit unions.
 The corporate federal credit union rate scale remains unchanged from prior years.